 You’re looking to save on tires so it’s as painless as possible — I get it.
-Nobody wakes up excited to drop a few hundos on rubber shoes for a vehicle.
+Nobody wakes up excited to drop a few hundred dollars on rubber shoes for a vehicle.

-Don’t worry about it, you’re in luck because between tire coupons, deals and price matching options, you can absolutely save money buying this necessary evil for your car.
-And to be fair, good tires will save you money in the long run because if they last, you’ll replace them less often.
-So, I guess I shouldn’t be so anti-tire shopping.
-And yet, here we are.
+Don’t worry — you’re in luck, because between tire coupons, deals, and price matching options, you can absolutely save money buying this necessary evil for your car.
+And to be fair, good tires will save you money in the long run, because if they last, you’ll replace them less often.

 If you’re like me and you’d rather spend the money on a mini-getaway with friends or toward an extra house payment, here’s how to buy tires without feeling sick to your stomach.

 1. Tire prices are generally the same across retailers.